 He is free all afternoon with friends.
 They scheme plans to build amazing Lego creations and search the woods for white panthers (as far as I know there are no white panthers around but I’m not breaking that news to them).

-And, that takes me back to our need for friends.
+That takes me back to why we need friends.
 With the aid of social media, I’m worried we are somehow leading our children (by example) further and further away from an understanding of the tremendous value of deeper relationships.

 I’m afraid that all of this socialization prepares them well for cocktail parties, but not for real life.